Sam Seamans: Episcopal priest controversy

 In November 2009, Seamans gained international notice by exposing an All Saints Day liturgy used by an Episcopal priest in Harrison, Arkansas.
 The liturgy "Praises Mohammed, Vishnu, Buddha, Confucius ..." with the celebrant stating: "All you Hindu saints; we praise you for holy are you ...
 All you Buddhist saints, we praise you for holy are you ..." even calling on "All you Incas of Peru, holy Mayans and Aztecs of Mexico, all you Native children of the sun and stars ..."

 The Episcopal Bishop of Arkansas (TEC) supported the liturgy under the guise of "inter-faith dialogue".

 Education

 Seamans holds a bachelor's degree from the University of Southwestern Louisiana in Liberal Arts, Master of Ministry Degree from Trinity Theological Seminary in Newburgh, Indiana, Th.M (Masters in Theology) from Cranmer Theological House (REC), and a Graduate Certificate from the Anglican School for Ministry in Anglican Studies, in addition to a Master of Divinity from Holy Resurrection Orthodox Seminary.
-He was ordained an Orthodox priest in the Russian Orthodox Church Outside of Russia in February 2017.
+He was ordained an Orthodox priest in February 2017.

 Seamans is conversant in Czech, is a licensed pilot for single engine aircraft, and is a certified emergency medical technician.
 He is also a long distance cyclist and is very proud of his "Giant FCR 1 Flatbar Road Bike".
 He says, "I get most of my praying done while riding.
 I find it a very contemplative exercise which easily gives itself to prayer and meditation."